MKFMIKU/PFFNet/README.md

 # RPDehazingNet
-Our solution for NTIRE2018 Image Dehazing Challenge (20.549db for Indoor and 20.230db for Outdoor), final results could be refer at [NTIRE2018](http://www.kfm.cat/pdf/ntire-2018-dehazing-challenge-report.pdf)
+Our solution for NTIRE2018 Image Dehazing Challenge (20.549db for Indoor and 20.230db for Outdoor), final results could be refer at [NTIRE2018](http://www.kfm.cat/pdf/ntire-2018-dehazing-challenge-report.pdf).
+Futher version is accepted by ACCV2018.

 ![](docs/overview.png)